mrraj7/mrraj7/README.md

 # Welcome to my Github repository

- *Note: This repository is still under development*

 ## Purpose of this repository

-The main purpose of this repository to showcase few Data science projects
+The main purpose of this repository to showcase my technical skills

 ## Technology